Behaving Badly (film)

+Plot

 Teenager Rick Stevens (Nat Wolff), has a crush on Nina Pennington (Selena Gomez).
 When Rick realizes that Nina broke up with her boyfriend Kevin Carpenter (Austin Stowell) he makes his move.
 He places a bet with Karlis Malinauskas (Nate Hartley), a mobster's son, that he will have sex with Nina before Arbor Day, leading to a serious chain of events from having sex with his best friend's mom (Elisabeth Shue), to having almost the whole town in jail, including Nina.